The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

-Then, is it required to involve the principle of the constancy of the speed of light?
-Since it is a phenomenological fact about nature, it should be an outcome of the theory, instead of being placed at the very foundation.
-We shall show in what follows that the relativistic dispersion relation can be derived purely from Hamiltonian symmetries.
+The question then is: is it required to raise the mere phenomelogical fact of the constancy of the speed of light to the status of a fundamental principle?
+As it is mere an empirical fact about nature, it should be an outcome of the theory, and not be placed at the very foundation.
+We shall show in what follows that the relativistic dispersion relation can be indeed be derived from Hamiltonian symmetries.
 This requires to use some bits of linear algebra, but though many math facts also hold in more general cases, we have to apply them to nothing more demanding than real $4\times 4$-matrices.
-The sequence of arguments that allows to derive the Dirac algebra and the relativistic dispersion relation from pure Hamiltonian arguments is long but rigorous~\cite{qed_paper,osc_paper}.
+The sequence of arguments that allows to derive the Dirac algebra and the relativistic dispersion relation from pure Hamiltonian arguments is long but quite rigorous~\cite{qed_paper,osc_paper}.

-Dirac's idea to implement the RDR by matrices, as ingenious as it was, is yet another an ad-hoc approach that pre-supposed the Minkowski metric and leaves physics students with new riddles: what is the meaning of spinors and the Dirac matrices?
+Dirac's idea to implement the RDR by matrices, as ingenious as it was, was yet another ad-hoc approach that pre-supposes the Minkowski metric and leaves physics students with new riddles: what is the meaning of spinors and the Dirac matrices?
 Why do we need to multiply the Dirac spinor by $\y_0$ to obtain the ``adjunct'' spinor?
-What is the sense of $\y_0$ anyway?
-And also: what is the ``geometrical'' sense of a metric that is not positive (semi-) definite?
-If physics students do not ask such questions, then certainly not, because they understood all that.
-If they don't ask, then because they learned that physicists are not allowed to ask such questions.
+What is the sense and significance of $\y_0$ anyway?
+What are the arguments that might lead to a ``space-time metric'' which is not positive (semi-) definite?

-David Hestenes was probably the first who recognized the elegance of an algebraic description of geometry based on the Dirac-Clifford algebra.
-He reformulated Dirac's theory and developed {\it space-time algebra}, as he called it.
+David Hestenes was probably the first who recognized the elegance of an algebraic description of geometry on the basis of the Dirac-Clifford algebra.
+He reformulated Dirac's theory and developed the {\it space-time algebra} (STA), as he called it.
 This algebra reveals the deeper connection between Dirac's theory, the geometry of space-time and electrodynamics~\cite{STA}.
 We think that this was an essential step forward without which it is impossible to grasp the dynamical emergence of space-time.
-But to our knowledge Hestenes made no attempt within his theory to explain {\it why} this specific algebra (and not some other) should be ideally suited to describe space-time and electrodynamics: why is the Dirac algebra fundamental?
+But to our knowledge Hestenes made no attempt within his theory to explain why this specific algebra (and not some other) should be ideally suited to describe space-time and electrodynamics: why is the Dirac algebra fundamental?